vsch/kotlin-jdbc/README.md

 ##### Identifier Quoting

-Column and table names are not quoted by default.
-If the same database type is used on all connections then quoting should be set during initialization through `Model.databaseQuoting`.
+Each model is attached to a session.
+Column and table names are quoted by default using the connection's `metaData.identifierQuoteString`.

-When multiple database quoting types are used for different sessions then quote string to be used by models should be passed to the model constructor based on the database type for the session.
-This means that models with different quoting strings.

 ##### Model Generation